metaphorlism/html-css-javascript/README.md

 // Checking Worker is available if (window.Worker) {
-  // Create new intance of Worker
+  // Create new instance of Worker
-  // Passing our worker js to it as parameter const worker = new Worker("./worker.js");
+  // Passing our worker js to it as a parameter const worker = new Worker("./worker.js");

-  // Everytimes heavy task button click
+  // Everytime heavy task button click
-  // We will post message to our worker heavyTaskBtnWorker.addEventListener("click", () => {
+  // We will post a message to our worker heavyTaskBtnWorker.addEventListener("click", () => {
     worker.postMessage("NUMBER");
     console.log("Message posted to worker");